Happy Spring!

 Bear Ryan, of Clarksdale, MS, claims she’s an “accidental musician.”

-“I am a musician and song writer who plays gritty country-blues with a story-telling bent.
+“I am a musician and songwriter who plays gritty country-blues with a story-telling bent.
 However, I did not sing or perform in front of anyone until I was 35 years old,” she told a recent interviewer.

 Ryan has made up for lost time in becoming a very dynamic performer – “swamp country” she calls it – as a left-handed guitarist who plays home-made cigar box guitars.